EnriqManComp/1vs1-trajectory/README.md

 - THe 'fors' that run over the planes for fill with the 1's can get out of range
 - Out of range in planes
 - Stop evasor before out of range or have a collision

+# TO DO
+- Turn play
+- Know the valid movement a priori.
+- check evasor collision
+- Save data